ramyardaneshgar/THM-TCDUMP/README.md

 > **What is the MAC address of the host that sent an ARP request?**

-To inspect MAC addresses, we must include Ethernet-level headers in Tcpdump output using the `-e` flag.
-This reveals the source and destination MAC addresses for each frame, which are critical for mapping host identities at Layer 2.
+MAC addresses are only visible when Ethernet headers are included.
+By default, Tcpdump omits Layer 2 info.
+To expose this, I added the `-e` flag:

 ```bash
 tcpdump -r traffic.pcap -e arp
 ```

-Scanning the output, we locate the ARP “who-has” request and identify the associated source MAC address from the Ethernet frame header.
-This MAC corresponds to the interface of the querying device:
+This allowed me to inspect the source MAC address in the ARP frame.
+I found the "who-has" packet that initiated the request and extracted the originating MAC address from the frame’s Ethernet header:

 **Answer:** `52:54:00:7c:d3:5b`